Springe direkt zu Inhalt

 Current Research Project

-My project examines the imagination in American literary naturalism of different forms of organization in response to the perceived disorganization of society at the turn of the twentieth century.
-When naturalism arrived in the U.S. in the 1890s, the unsettling effects of industrialization had produced a widespread sense of crisis.
-At the same time, intersections of evolutionary theory and political economy were used to legitimize older as well as new models of organization: from social Darwinism’s competitive markets to networks of exchange in proprietary capitalism to the hierarchical structure of the large-scale industrial corporation.
-Tensions between these forms of organization shaped the debate around the reorganization of society during the Progressive Era.
+This is my second book and Habilitation project in preparation.
+The project is at an advanced stage with several articles from it already published and will be submitted in the fall of 2024.
+The project examines the imagination in American literary naturalism of competing forms of organization in response to the perceived disorganization of society at the turn of the twentieth century.
 As the first literary movement to consciously grapple with the formal and political significance of different organizational visions in the transition from a free market system to corporate capitalism, naturalism played a key role in shaping cultural perceptions of organization.
-Combining new formalism with economic criticism, the project investigates the relationship between hierarchal and network forms as they are negotiated in the formal organization of naturalist texts and in their trademark exploration of biological and economic themes.
-By showing how the tension between these two organizing principles shapes a distinctly American naturalist aesthetic, “Vital Arrangements” offers a new account of naturalist fiction that departs from prevailing monocausal explanations of naturalism as the reflection of one or another totalizing form of power.
-In light of the turn back to networks as the privileged form of socioeconomic organization since the crisis of Fordism in the 1970s, an examination of how naturalism responds to the promises and problems of corporate organization at its inception is meant to provide a timely insight into the cultural dynamics of organizational change.
+Combining literary formalism with economic criticism and the history of the life sciences, the project investigates the relationship between hierarchal and network forms (“trees” and “webs”) as they are negotiated in the organization of naturalist texts and their trademark exploration of biological and economic themes.
+By showing how the tension between these two organizing principles shapes a distinctly American naturalist aesthetic, the project offers a new account of naturalist fiction that departs from prevailing explanations of it as the reflection of one or another totalizing form of power.
+In light of the turn back to networks as the privileged form of socioeconomic organization since the 1970s, an examination of how naturalism responds to the promises and problems of corporate organization at its inception provides a timely insight into the cultural dynamics of organizational change.

 Books